-The cyclic receive FIFO buffers with a length of 64 byte for D-channel and 128 byte for B-channel have variable FIFO block sizes (thresholds) of which can be selected by setting the corresponding RFBS bits in the EXMx registers.
+The cyclic receive FIFO buffers with a length of 64-byte for D-channel and 128 byte for each of the two B-channels have variable FIFO block sizes (thresholds) of which can be selected by setting the corresponding RFBS bits in the EXMx registers.
 The variable block size allows an optimized HDLC processing concerning frame length, I/O throughput and interrupt load.

-- 4, 8, 16 or 32 bytes for D-channel and - 8 or 16 bytes for B-channel
+- 4, 8, 16 or 32 bytes for D-channel and - 8, 16, 32 or 64 bytes for B-channels

 The transfer protocol between HDLC FIFO and microcontroller is block oriented with the microcontroller as master.
-The control of the data transfer between the CPU and the ISAC-SX is handled via interrupts (ISAC-SX \rightarrow Host) and commands (Host \rightarrow ISAC-SX).
+The control of the data transfer between the CPU and the IPAC-X is handled via interrupts (IPAC-X \rightarrow Host) and commands (Host \rightarrow IPAC-X).